 (f) Reporting.
-Within 10 days of the EILS awards for a contract period, ERCOT shall report publicly the number of MW procured per time period, the number of resources providing the service, and the projected total cost of the service for that contract period.
-ERCOT shall review the effectiveness and benefits of the EILS and report its findings to the commission annually within 70 days of the completion of the EILS program year.
-The report shall contain, at a minimum, the number of MW procured in each period, the total dollar amount spent, the number and level of EECP events, and the number and duration of deployments.
+Prior to the start of an ERS contract period, ERCOT shall report publicly the number of megawatts (MW) procured per ERS time period, the number of ERS resources providing the service, and the projected total cost of the service for that ERS contract period.
+ERCOT shall review the effectiveness and benefits of ERS and report its findings to the commission annually by April 15 of each calendar year.
+The report shall contain, at a minimum, the number of MW procured in each period, the total dollar amount spent, the number and level of EEA events, and the number and duration of deployments.

 (g) Implementation.
-ERCOT shall develop additional procedures, guides, and/or protocols that are consistent with this section and that ERCOT finds necessary to implement EILS, including but not limited to developing a standard form EILS Agreement and specific performance guidelines and grace periods for EILS Resources.
+ERCOT shall develop additional procedures, guides, technical requirements, protocols, and/or other standards that are consistent with this section and that ERCOT finds necessary to implement ERS, including but not limited to developing a standard form ERS Agreement and specific performance guidelines and grace periods for ERS resources.

 (h) Self Provision.
-ERCOT shall maintain procedures for self provision of EILS by any QSE.
+ERCOT shall establish procedures for self provision of ERS by any QSE.